Matt-Tang/realm_ai/src/data/team.md

 - Michael Meng (Data Storage, ETL Pipelines)
 - Cliff Li (Game Design and Development)

+# Consultant

+The consultant for the project was [Mark Crowley](https://uwaterloo.ca/electrical-computer-engineering/profile/mcrowley).
+He is an Assistant Professor in the Electrical and Computer Engineering department.
+His research and focus is on developing new algorithms within the fields of Reinforcement Learning, Deep Learning and Ensemble Methods.
+He often works in collaboration with researchers in applied fields such as sustainable forest management, ecology, autonomous driving, physical chemistry and medical imaging.

 # Matthew Tang

 Matthew is experienced.
 Feel free to reach out to him on [LinkedIn]()